andreassiegel/4ndrs.xyz/content/posts/nodejs-test-intellij.md

 Isn't that awesome?!
 It's also something I did not know from my work in Java projects.
 On the other hand, that's just because I didn't know about the [Infinitest](https://infinitest.github.io/) plugin so far.

+## Summary

+In this article, we've seen how to

+- initialize a new Node.js project
+- install and configure Jest to run tests
+- import the project in IntelliJ IDEA
+- add a run configuration for Jest tests
+- selectively run or debug tests in IntelliJ
+- watch source code for changes and rerun the tests

+**Happy testing!**